-According to the National Academy of Sciences, as a rule of thumb, an adult should consume 0.8 gr per kg of body weight daily (2).
+According to the National Academy of Sciences, an adult should consume 0.8 g of protein per kg of body weight daily (2).

-This means that a person of 70 kg (155 lb) should consume 56 gr of protein daily, while a person of 90 kg (200 lb) should consume 72 gr of protein daily.
+This means that a person of 70 kg (155 lb) should consume 56 g of protein a day, while a person of 90 kg (200 lb) should consume 72 g of protein daily.

 Additionally, the British Nutrition Foundation suggests the same amount of protein for adults.
-It is estimated that adult men should consume about 56 gr of protein daily and women 45 gr (3).
+It is estimated that adult men should consume about 56 g of protein daily and women 45 g (3).

-Infants, children, pregnant, and breastfeeding women have increased demands on protein.
+Infants, children, pregnant, breastfeeding women, and athletes have increased demands on protein.

 Most people consume much more protein than they need.
-This excess protein is mainly used to provide energy.
-This isn’t the optimum energy source though.
+This excess protein may make you gain weight, though.

-According to the USDA, 100 gr of raw banana contains only 1.09 gr of protein, while providing us with 89 calories.
+According to the USDA, raw banana contains only 1.09 g of protein per 100g.

 Can you depend on banana for protein?